« | Home | »

 This is a feature in some mortgages which allows you to double up your mortgage payments at any time without a penalty.
 This also allows you to skip a payment later on in the mortgage.
 So if you have doubled up once, then you can skip a payment once, because you have already made a payment.
 This can be used to accelerate your mortgage (pay it off faster).
 And when you pay a mortgage off faster, you are essentially saving a lot of money on interest payments.

-Canadian Wealth Builders offers many unique, practical, “out of the box” real estate investor trainings which offers the student hands on, in the trenches style instruction to facilitate both a different mindset as well as a successful and lucrative real estate investment business.
-To find out more, please go to www.canadianwealthbuilders.com
+World Wealth Builders offers many unique, practical, “out of the box” real estate investor trainings which offers the student hands on, in the trenches style instruction to facilitate both a different mindset as well as a successful and lucrative real estate investment business.
+To find out more, please go to www.worldwealthbuilders.com

 For the next article in the series – Mortgage Jargon – Part 4